One-shot Detail Retouching with Patch Space Neural Transformation Blending: Overview and Motivations

 For transfer of edits, the $M_l$ are computed and applied to each patch of the decomposition $I_l$ of an input image $I$ to obtain the corresponding output patch of $O_l$.
 The patches are finally placed at their spatial locations and averaged to reconstruct each image $O_l$ , which are summed to get the output image $O$.

 Our motivation behind designing such a map representation with frequency decomposition and transformation blending comes from studying the nature of retouching edits.
 First, artists often decompose images into different frequency bands to have better control over structural and textural edits to details.
 Second, image patches of similar content, e.g. skin or hair, are retouched similarly.
-This means clusters in the patch space translate into clusters in the edits.
-Our representation leads to a different transformation for each learned patch cluster.
+This means similar patches in the patch space translate into similar edits.
+Our representation leads to a different transformation for patches of differing content.
 Third, these edits are typically applied via brushes for smooth transitions.
 Our neural field based blending allows for such smooth interpolation, mimicking such brush strokes.

 Although we are inspired by professional artist pipelines, we illustrate in the next sections that this new image to image mapping representation can replicate the effect of and transfer edits for many filters.